Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Neural network model co-design

-Finally, hls4ml leverages the highly parallel architecture of the FPGA fabric through a ``reuse factor'' tunable parameter (i.e. how many times a logic element is reused during one inference).
-This option grants the user direct control over the degree of parallelization of the multiply-accumulate operations on a per-layer basis, enabling fine control over latency-area optimization.
+\rff{Finally, we leveraged hls4ml’s “reuse factor” tunable parameter (i.e. how many times a logic element is reused during one inference) to take advantage of the highly parallel architecture of the FPGA fabric.} This option \rff{granted} \rff{us} direct control over the degree of parallelization of the multiply-accumulate operations on a per-layer basis, enabling fine control over latency-area optimization.
 Additionally, dataflow pipelining enables further parallelization at the functional layer level, significantly reducing overall latency to nearly match the highest consumer.
-We utilize this set of features, along with our own HLS and hardware optimizations outlined below to implement our CNN under challenging area and latency constraints.
+We \rff{utilized} this set of features, along with our own HLS and hardware optimizations outlined below to implement our CNN under challenging area and latency constraints.